AntonioPereda/cmpm-121-demo-2/README.md

 ##CHANGES###

-- STEP 9 DONE
+- STEP 10 DONE
-- Added Custom Stickers
+- Exporting the drawing to PNG is now available